valentinitnelav/code4green-bio06/README.md

 This repository contains code and data used during the hackathon Code4Green by the team team_cli07_landscapeoptimizer (initial team name - Bio06).

-The directory **study_case** contains the spatial data and the code used to generate the [html report](https://rpubs.com/valentin/study-case) presented in Devpost for evaluation.

-The directory **app_shiny_bio06** contains code and data for running online a simple interactive dashboard hosted on a Shiny server - [here: app_shiny_bio06](https://valentin-stefan.shinyapps.io/app_shiny_bio06/).
-Be patient, the hosting service is for free and therefore, a bit slower :)
+# Check out our study case

+[**Here is a report**](https://rpubs.com/valentin/study-case) on a study case of a user that would give as input three different crop scenarios.

-The dashboard is in a minimalistic form, but currently acts as a proof of concept as also illustrated through the [study_case report](https://rpubs.com/valentin/study-case).
-The user would input data about her/his crops and then after clicking on “Calculate”, gets some graphs about landscape diversity metrics.
+[**Here is a minimal app/dashboard**](https://valentin-stefan.shinyapps.io/app_shiny_bio06/) that computes the landscape diversity metrics for three given crop scenarios.
+The dashboard is in a minimalistic form and currently acts as a proof of concept.
+The user would input data about her/his crops and then after clicking on "Calculate, gets some graphs about landscape diversity metrics.

+# Directories

+- **study_case** contains the spatial data and the code used to generate the [html report](https://rpubs.com/valentin/study-case);

+- **app_shiny_bio06** contains code and data for running online a simple interactive dashboard hosted on a Shiny server - [here: app_shiny_bio06](https://valentin-stefan.shinyapps.io/app_shiny_bio06/);

+- **BackendData** contains sample data used for the back-end calculations;

+- **DataPreparation** contains the scripts used for data cleaning and preparation

-The directory **sandbox** was used only for testing ideas, minimal examples, exploratory stuff.
+- **sandbox** was used only for testing ideas, minimal examples, exploratory stuff.